 The postholder since 2013 has been Mr R Carswell RBV.

 Located on the ground floor of Legislative Buildings, the Chamber and Information Service (CIS) deals with a wide range of enquiries as the first point of contact for the general public and Government Departments.
 It is contactable either directly at the public counter or by telephone and email.

 The responsibilities of the team include:

 the preparation and publication of Order Papers, Question Papers, and the Votes and Proceedings of Tynwald and the Branches;

-the distribution of post and papers for sittings of Tynwald Court and the Branches;
+the distribution of papers for sittings of Tynwald Court and the Branches;

 dealing with requests under the Freedom of Information Act 2016.

 The Chamber and Information Service carries out a wide range of functions, which are detailed below.

 The Chamber and Information Service is responsible for preparing and publishing Order Papers, Question Papers, and Votes and Proceedings.